The Future of Artificial Intelligence In The Workplace Today, The real question is can artificial intelligence replace human race.

 What we are aware of

-We know for certain that humans create and control AI and robots.
+We know for certain that humans create and control AI and robots but can artificial intelligence replace human race that is also improving themselves?

 The fact remains that humans have to work together with technology to produce desired results, as humans create and program, technology obeys.